Minor Salivary Gland Cancer

 Adenocarcinoma

 Polymorphous adenocarcinomas are one of the most common adenocarcinomas in minor salivary glands.
 Polymorphous adenocarcinomas are usually slow-growing cancers.
 Some types of adenocarcinomas tend to have low malignancy potential (eg acinic cell carcinoma) and generally have a good prognosis.
-But types such as oncocytic carcinoma and salivary duct carcinoma are more likely to behave a high malignancy potential and have a less positive outlook.
+However, types such as oncocytic carcinoma and salivary duct carcinoma are more likely to behave with a high malignancy potential and have a less positive outlook.

 Acinic cell carcinoma